AIARE Avalanche Level 1 – Breckenridge/Vail CO

 Backcountry Babes is an AIARE Course Provider and we teach the time-tested and regularly updated AIARE avalanche curriculum.
 Additionally, we create a community that inspires, educates, and promotes leadership for women in the outdoors.
 Our courses are taught by Backcountry Babes Guides (of all genders) who are experienced educators and AIARE qualified instructors.
 Our guides support our mission of providing women with the knowledge, skills and encouragement to take on leadership roles in the outdoors.

 We cater specifically to women, providing a comfortable, fun learning atmosphere to gain knowledge and skills that help you become more confident in the backcountry.
 Our AIARE Level 1 course covers awareness of hazardous conditions, dynamics of snowpack and weather, effective teamwork, and how to plan for travel in avalanche terrain.
 We’ll build knowledge in the online classroom evening sessions, and apply it to our two full field days outside to give you the information and knowledge to make better decisions in the backcountry.

 Upon successful completion of the course, participants will obtain their AIARE Avalanche Level 1 Certificate of Completion.

-Duration: 2 online evening sessions, 2 field days
+Duration: 2 online evening sessions and 2 field days

 Activity Level: Moderate